 Trim your pension payments

-We’re about to start a new tax year so if you need to trim back on your pension payments, the timing is good.
-By doing it now, you’ll have plenty of time to top up your payments again before the end of the tax year in April 2021 – so you won’t lose your annual pension allowance.
+You may need to trim back on your pension payments – but keep in mind that you might want to top up your payments again before the end of the tax year in April 2021 – so you won’t lose your annual pension allowance.

 Claim for home office expenses

 This won’t help short-term cash flow, but it will reduce your corporation tax.
 Given you will find yourself working from home more over the coming months, consider increasing how much you claim for your home office expenses.
 Remember these are an allowable deduction, reducing your corporation tax bill.
 You’ll find more on home office claims here.

 In response to coronavirus, there are many opportunities to defer payments.
 For example, you may have deferred your VAT payment and your self-assessment payment on account.
 If you’re struggling to pay your corporation tax, HMRC can set up a monthly payment scheme.
 And if personal finances are tight, banks are offering loan and mortgage holidays.

 All of these mechanisms are simply deferrals: the original balance will still be due and need paying at some point.
 They could allow you to quickly build a safety net, but this will be short-lived unless it’s accompanied by an aggressive plan to cut outgoings and/or improve income.